DFP transition to downloaded impressions

 - Starting October 2, 2017, DFP counts an impression at this step in the process.
 An impression is counted when the ad response is loaded, even if the ad content isn't fully downloaded.
 Previous to this change, DFP counted an impression at step 3.

-- Starting October 3, 2017, Ad Exchange mobile app impressions filled by DFP are counted when the ad content has begun to load and at least some part of it is displayed within the user's view.
+- Starting October 3, 2017, Ad Exchange and Exchange Bidding mobile app impressions served by DFP are counted when the ad content has begun to load and at least some part of it is displayed within the user's view.

 - The user views the ad, meeting the creative's viewability standard.

 |February 6, 2017||New metric in DFP reporting: Ad server downloaded impressions